 Once the metal is identified as being suitable for recycling, all gemstones need to be removed from the jewellery, so that the metal can be melted.

-When the jewellery is prepared for melting, it is sent to the refinery to be recycled.
+After the jewellery is prepared for melting, it is sent to the refinery to be recycled.
 Our gold is refined at the Royal Canadian Mint, via our casting partner Alloyco International in Montreal, Quebec.

-On average, scrap gold credit values are:
+On average, scrap gold credit values in 2021 were: